 Concert: 19:30 - 20:30

-Reception: 20:30 - 21:30 - the post-concert reception with a curated selection of wines and soft drinks, along with light refreshments kindly provided by Malaki’s Cafe, offering a chance to continue the conversation, meet the performers, and savor the evening.
+Reception: 20:30 - 21:30 - the post-concert reception with a curated selection of wines and soft drinks, along with light refreshments kindly provided by Malaki’s Cafe, offering a chance to continue the conversation and meet the performers.

 Malaki Conteh - singer